justinmc/testing-talk/README.md

-# Practical TDD in JavaScript
+# An Introduction to Testing Software Projects
-These are the slides for my talk, Practical TDD in JavaScript.
+These are the slides for my talk "An Introduction to Testing Software Projects".
+This was originally forked from my more specific talk, [Practical TDD in JavaScript](https://github.com/justinmc/tdd-talk).

-These slides are running live at [https://justinmc.github.io/tdd-talk/](https://justinmc.github.io/tdd-talk/).
+TODO: Get the slides running live and add the link here.

-The Github page for the referenced example app is at [https://github.com/justinmc/tdd-talk-app](https://github.com/justinmc/tdd-talk-app), and it's running live at [https://justinmc.github.io/tdd-talk-app/](https://justinmc.github.io/tdd-talk-app/).
+TODO: Add the sample app link here.